 www.alchemist.miami

 I wish sales weren’t 100% influenced by digital tools.
-Brick and mortar and the feeling that one about physical experience should remain important.
+Brick and mortar and the feeling that one has about the physical experience should remain important.

 We do keep track of trends by way of social media, seeing stores, reading, attending shows and just feeling the vibes in the air.
 But trends are not that significant: most clients’ buying decisions are not based on them.